Statistical inference for pairwise comparison models

-Pairwise comparison models have been widely used for utility evaluation and ranking across various fields.
-The increasing scale of problems today underscores the need to understand statistical inference in these models when the number of subjects diverges, a topic currently lacking in the literature except in a few special instances.
-To partially address this gap, this paper establishes a near-optimal asymptotic normality result for the maximum likelihood estimator in a broad class of pairwise comparison models, as well as a non-asymptotic convergence rate for each individual subject under comparison.
+Pairwise comparison models have been widely used for utility evaluation and rank aggregation across various fields.
+The increasing scale of modern problems underscores the need to understand statistical inference in these models when the number of subjects diverges, a topic that is currently underexplored in the literature.
+To address this gap, this paper establishes a near-optimal asymptotic normality result for the maximum likelihood estimator in a broad class of pairwise comparison models.
 The key idea lies in identifying the Fisher information matrix as a weighted graph Laplacian, which can be studied via a meticulous spectral analysis.
-Our findings provide a unified theory for performing statistical inference in a wide range of pairwise comparison models beyond the Bradley--Terry model, benefiting practitioners with theoretical guarantees for their use.
+Our findings provide theoretical foundations for performing statistical inference in a wide range of pairwise comparison models beyond the Bradley--Terry model.
 Simulations utilizing synthetic data are conducted to validate the asymptotic normality result, followed by a hypothesis test using a tennis competition dataset.